 My takes so far:

 – Great to spend family time together before the temporary balance we found is about to go out of the window.
 Have no illusions will all have some troubles adjusting from 3 to 4, especially a little spoilt and lovely monkey.
 Great to spend especially time with my toddler who became so much more talkative lately and occasionally sensible, especially that working full time doesn’t give us much apart from the week-ends.

-– Introducing the baby bump Emmanuel to toddler Raphael.
-Having little conversations and trying to prepare the two for each others. (*Trying is the KEY word in here).
+– Introducing the baby bump E to toddler R. Having little conversations and trying to prepare the two for each others. (*Trying is the KEY word in here).

 – Great to have some grown up time only as well in lush surroundings, sipping (me virgin cocktails) by our garden jacuzzi or watching the clouds and chatting silly small stuff like in our young days.